ORION-1EE7/PYTHON---DATASCIENC/LEARN PYTHON/2- VARIABLES/1- VARIABLES IN PYTHON.md

 # 1- VARIABLES IN PYTHON

 A variable is a name attached to a value which can be changed and is used later in a code.
-You need a declaration, for example:
+You need a declaration, for example.

 - `x = 0`
 - `name = "mohamed"`